civol/HDLRuby/README.md

 end
 ```

-After the executing of a sequencer with a clock, the estimate number of clock cycles required by the hardware implementation is stored into the clock signal.
-For example the following code will display `1000 clocks` which is the estimated number of executed clocks if the sequencer is implemented in hardware:
+After the execution of a sequencer with a clock, the estimated number of clock cycles required for the hardware implementation is stored into the clock signal.
+For example, the following code will display `1000 clocks`, which is the estimated number of executed clocks if the sequencer were implemented in hardware:

 ```ruby
 [32].inner :clk_count